 Know before you go: The Field Museum will be open Thursday through Monday, 9 a.m. to 5 p.m.
 Timed tickets can be purchased online in advance.
 Only the East entrance will be open.
 All visitors just wear face covering and follow social distancing guidelines.
 Exhibitions that are highly interactive or located in small spaces are temporarily closed.
 The coat check is also closed.

 Art Institute of Chicago

 Know before you go: The museum will be open Thursday through Monday with new limited hours.
 Masks are required for all visitors over age 2.
-Advance tickets are required, you can purchase tickets or reserve your free tickets online.
+Advance tickets are required, you can purchase tickets online.
 Some galleries and amenities remain closed, including coat check, restaurants, valet parking, and more.